Information regarding browser or device support

 Earned Income Tax Credit (EITC)

-Another important credit is the Earned Income Tax Credit (EITC), a tax benefit primarily designed to help low- to moderate-income individuals and families who earned under a certain threshold or are in a certain tax bracket.
+Another important credit is the Earned Income Tax Credit (EITC), a tax benefit primarily designed to help low- to moderate-income individuals and families whose earned income is under a certain threshold.

-This credit is “refundable,” which means that when the EITC exceeds a certain amount of taxes owed, you could get the rest of it as part of your tax refund, the amount of which varies by income, family size, and filing status.
+This credit is “refundable,” which means that when the EITC exceeds the amount of taxes owed, you could get the rest of it as part of your tax refund.
+The amount of credit varies by income, family size, and filing status.

-It’s important to note that dependents under the qualifying relative status do not qualify the taxpayer for the EEITC or Child Tax Credits (CTC).
-They do qualify the individual for the credit for other dependents.
+It’s important to note that dependents under the qualifying relative status do not qualify the taxpayer for the EITC or Child Tax Credits (CTC/ACTC).
+They do qualify the individual for the credit for other dependents (ODC).

 Credits for education expenses for dependents